Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-standards/crypto.md

 * [And a pretty good game plan from CISA with some timing implications here](https://www.cisa.gov/uscert/ncas/current-activity/2022/07/05/prepare-new-cryptographic-standard-protect-against-future-quantum)

 The TLDR is to assume that we need hard answers as a community, and at the standards level, on crypto agility by 2024, as well as support for the key algorithms as listed above.

+* [[CEIP] Draft paper on Cryptographically Enforceable Issuer Policies](https://lists.w3.org/Archives/Public/public-credentials/2021May/0170.html)  Joosten, H.J.M.
+(Rieks) May 30

+my colleague Sterre and I drafted [a paper that we provisionally called Cryptographically Enforceable Issuer Policies](https://docs.google.com/document/d/1c8kIUqB2BBzM3usfD0_s5wu_z6K2KndzJ4uK_oZcPOs/edit?usp%3Dsharing), which describes our current thinking on this topic.

+The paper isn’t finished.
+We need more text in the ‘discussions’ section, and hope that by making the draft available we’ll get the discussions that we (or you?) can describe in there.
+Also, we might have missed stuff that you as a reader need for a proper understanding of what this is all about, and to start pondering for what (other) purposes all this might be used.
+Or why this proposal is a very bad idea that we should not spend any more time on.